 A couple of them came in really handy during sex as according to Michele it enhances the pleasure.
 They were found mostly at the bottom, either folded or double-stacked but never disappointed us.
 Like a Toyota, they were efficient, cost-effective but really boring to look at.

 One could never have enough pillows.
 I used to get up in the morning to find two or three kicked unceremoniously onto the floor and almost feel like apologizing to them.
 They do however come in handy when Michele and I engaged in a pillow fight or require them for a good old fashioned prop up the back for a better posture while reading, watching the television or just browsing on the laptop.

-After marriage, we knew kids were on the immediate agenda so the same trusty pillows became our contortionist friends as they were molded to keep Michele propped up in the best sexual position for conceiving.
-Oh what wonderful nights those were as Michele became a willing participant in threesomes and foursomes.
+After marriage, we knew kids were on the immediate agenda so the same trusty pillows became our contortionist friends as they were moulded to keep Michele propped up in the best sexual position for conceiving.
+Oh, what wonderful nights those were as Michele became a willing participant in threesomes and foursomes.

 Only a trusty pillow would allow a married man such rights.
 But don’t tell your missus I said so.

 Your sex life should only be as good as the expiration date of your pillow